Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 When you take these two gruesome non-hypothetical events and try to find a solution that offers both – a Platform where the information is updated in real time and stays that way, unchanged thus preventing any or all scope of tampering, you get Blockchain.

-How does Blockchain Technology Fit in the Healthcare Industry?
+How Does Blockchain Technology Fit in the Healthcare Industry?

 The growing demand for integrated care delivery mixed with an increasing focus on health management increases the demand for an information technology ecosystem that would remove the dependency on the middlemen.

 Blockchain, the technology behind cryptocurrency – one that is simplified by us in our Entrepreneur’s Guide to Blockchain – being an open decentralized system, offers just that.
-The Blockchain Healthcare technology doesn’t need multiple level of authentication but at the same time it gives the access to chronologically arranged data to everyone who is a part of the architecture.
+The Healthcare Blockchain technology doesn’t need multiple level of authentication but at the same time it gives the access to chronologically arranged data to everyone who is a part of the architecture.

 By bringing all the collective data in one place for the stakeholders to view and work around in a way that the changes made by one person in the data are visible to everyone else in the system.